marconilanna/play-bootstrap/README.md

 0. Edit the app name and version in `project/Build.scala`
 0. Change the application secret in `conf/application.conf`
+0. Edit the default database name in `conf/evolutions/default/0.sql`
 0. Set the database configuration parameters in `conf/application.conf`
 0. Set the site name and Google Analytics ID in `app/views/layout/base.scala.html`
 0. Replace favicon and Apple touch icons